scrussell2/Election_Analysis/README.md

 ![Election_Results](Images/Election_Results.png)

 ## Python Code
-In this section we will go over the Python code that was used to extract the data from the given 'CSV' from the Election Commission Board and calculate the given totals and percentages that we have seen above.
+In this section, we will go over the Python code that was used to extract the data from the given 'CSV' from the Election Commission Board and calculate the given totals and percentages that we have seen above.

 #### Total Votes
 **Figure 2** - Total Votes